fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 The music in each trailer sounds great on its own, but when paired with the visuals, each song helps inform the rhythm & phases of each fight.
 Additionally, each track sets a unique tone that perfectly reflects every character's personality.
 I particularly enjoyed, the vocals and accompanying instruments in the first two compositions.
 And as someone who doesn't usually enjoy Spanish guitars, that should speak volumes.
 I also thought it was clever how the second trailer linked the music in with the on screen recital.

-{% include img.html url="/img/rwby-white-trailer-wiess-singing.jpg" description="Wiess singing the actual background music." %}
+{% image "/img/rwby-white-trailer-wiess-singing.jpg", "Wiess singing the actual background music." %}

 And while I wasn't as big of a fan of the third song, the final trailer did an exceptional job of remixing the previous three together in a manner befitting a dance club.
 All in all, each song was custom tailored to each trailer and well integrated with the imagery on screen.